bwssytems/ha-bridge/README.md

 java -jar ha-bridge-W.X.Y.jar
 ```
 ### Automation on Linux systems
 To have this conigured and running automatically ther eare a few resources to use.
-One is using Docker and a docker containerahs been built for this and can be gotten here: https://github.com/aptalca/docker-ha-bridge
+One is using Docker and a docker container has been built for this and can be gotten here: https://github.com/aptalca/docker-ha-bridge

 For next gen Linux systems, here is a systemctl unit file that you can install.
 Here is a link on how to do this: https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units
 ```